nekromoth/cpu/README.md

 ### Origin-directives
 Origin-directives tell the assembler where instructions and data are located in file-memory.
-They are prefixed with an AT(@) followed by a SPACE( ) a 16 bit integer-literal and a NEWLINE.
+They are prefixed with an AT(@) followed by a SPACE( ), 16bit integer-literal and a NEWLINE.

     @ <integer-literal>